domaindrivendev/Swashbuckle.AspNetCore/README-v5.md

 #### Customize the Action Selection Process ####

-When selecting actions for a given Swagger document, the generator invokes a _DocInclusionPredicate_ against every _ApiDescription_ that's surfaced by the framework.
-The default implementation inspects _ApiDescription.GroupName_ and returns true if the value is either null OR equal to the requested document name.
+When selecting actions for a given Swagger document, the generator invokes a `DocInclusionPredicate` against every `ApiDescription` that's surfaced by the framework.
+The default implementation inspects `ApiDescription.GroupName` and returns true if the value is either null OR equal to the requested document name.
 However, you can also provide a custom inclusion predicate.
-For example, if you're using an attribute-based approach to implement API versioning (e.g. Microsoft.AspNetCore.Mvc.Versioning), you could configure a custom predicate that leverages this instead:
+For example, if you're using an attribute-based approach to implement API versioning (e.g. Microsoft.AspNetCore.Mvc.Versioning), you could configure a custom predicate that leverages the versioning attributes instead:

 ```csharp
 c.DocInclusionPredicate((docName, apiDesc) =>